tpgithubact/transfer-real/readme.md

 - RIB Management
 Manages the routing information base (RIB).
 The RIB may be updated by different parties in different ways, including various routing protocols, application’s prefix registrations, and command-line manipulation by sysadmins.
 The RIB management module processes all these requests to generate a consistent forwarding table, and then syncs it up with the NFD’s FIB, which contains only the minimal information needed for forwarding decisions.
 Strictly speaking RIB management is part of the NFD management module.
 However, due to its importance to the overall operations and its more complex processing, we make it a separate module.

-# NFD运行

-## 开启

-If you have installed NFD from source code, it is recommended to start NFD with the nfd-start script:

-nfd-start

-Later, you can stop NFD with nfd-stop or by simply killing the nfd process.

-If you have installed NFD using a package manager, you can start and stop NFD using the operating system’s service manager (such as systemd or launchd) or using “Automatically start NFD” option in NDN Control Center app.

-## 建立NFD连接

-To create a UDP tunnel to a remote NFD, execute the following command in terminal:

-nfdc face create udp://<other host>
-where <other host> is the name or IP address of the other host (e.g., udp://spurs.cs.ucla.edu).
-This outputs:

-face-created id=308 local=udp4://10.0.2.15:6363 remote=udp4://131.179.196.46:6363 persistency=persistent
-To add a route /ndn toward the remote NFD, execute the following command in terminal:

-nfdc route add /ndn udp://<other host>
-This outputs:

-route-add-accepted prefix=/ndn nexthop=308 origin=static cost=0 flags=child-inherit expires=never
-The /ndn means that NFD will forward all Interests that start with /ndn through the face to the other host.
-If you only want to forward Interests with a certain prefix, use it instead of /ndn.
-This only forwards Interests to the other host, but there is no “back route” for the other host to forward Interests to you.
-For that, you can rely on automatic prefix propagation feature of NFD or go to the other host and use nfdc to add the route.